sermon: Four Views of Christ (Part 4)

 Mark 14:18-19 Now as they sat and ate, Jesus said, "Assuredly, I say to you, one of you who eats with Me will betray Me."
 And they began to be sorrowful, and to say to Him one by one, "Is it I?"
 And another said, "Is it I?"

-The place where 'Lord' appears in the book of Mark is in chapter 9, in verse 24.
-Compare that with Matthew 17, verses 14 and 15.
+The place where 'Lord' appears in the book is in Mark 9:24.
+Compare that with Matthew 17:14-15.
 You will see and understand that the word 'Lord' is not in the Greek.